Post

 I forgot the name I entered and want to lift the account protection measures.

 The more information you can provide, the better.
-Finally, attach a file with an image of the passport personal data page.
+Finally, attach a file with a photo of the passport personal data page.

-You will receive an email with a temporary password.
-Use this temporary password to log in to Naver Map.
-Remember to change your password and enable two-factor authentication (because we have disabled Naver’s login protection mechanism).
+You will receive a temporary password email.
+Use the temporary password to log into Naver Map.
+Remember to change your password and enable two-factor authentication login (because we disabled Naver’s login protection mechanism).

-Naver’s response time is quite fast, usually resolving issues within half a day; if you’re worried about being unexpectedly locked out, you can first apply for “ Members residing outside of Korea_Request to lift account protection measures “ ( Refer to this guide for filling it out _).*
+Naver’s response is quite fast, usually resolving issues within half a day; if you’re worried about being locked out unexpectedly, you can first apply for “ Members residing outside of Korea_Request to lift account protection measures “ ( Refer to this guide _).*

 Food